 When two or more users, or a group of users, have write permission to a directory, the potential for sharing and deception is far greater than it is for shared access to a few files.
 The vulnerabilities that result from malicious restructuring via hard and symbolic links suggest that it is best to avoid shared directories.

 Securely creating temporary files in a shared directory is error-prone and dependent on the version of the runtime library used, the operating system, and the file system.
-Code that works for a locally mounted file system, for example, can be vulnerable when used with a remotely mounted file system.
+Code that works for a locally mounted file system, for example, can be vulnerable when used in combination with a remotely mounted file system.

 Mitigate by converting relative paths into absolute paths and then verifying that the resulting absolute path makes sense with respect to the configuration and rights or permissions.
 This can include checking inclusion-lists and exclusion lists, authorized super user status, access control lists, or other fully trusted status.